The Center for Linking Lives

 At Northeast Arc, we know where we’ve come from and, more important, we know where we’re going.

 The “Arc” was founded in 1954 by families of children with developmental disabilities—families who wanted to raise their sons and daughters as full members of their communities, mostly in cities and towns north of Boston.

 Those families were truly pioneers.
 They, and their successors over the decades, challenged the conventional wisdom that said that their children could not be educated, would not live to become adults, could not lead satisfying lives.
 Working together, these families created support systems—from nursery schools to employment programs—that enabled their children to attend public schools, develop friendships, live where they wanted to live, and earn a paycheck.

 Gradually, those support systems expanded to include a broader range of disabilities.
-Today, with an operating budget of $290 million—and through the joint efforts of a skilled professional staff and a large volunteer corps—we serve individuals in almost 200 Massachusetts communities.
+Today we serve individuals in almost 200 Massachusetts communities.
 We offer a wide variety of programs, including autism services, deaf services, early intervention, day and employment services, family support, personal care assistance, and recreation, residential, and transition services.
 For example:

-We support 15,000 individuals annually, providing more than 300,000 hours of direct nursing support so that people can live independently in their homes.
+We positively impact the lives of 10,000 people annually, providing more than 300,000 hours of direct nursing support so that people can live independently in their homes.

 We support 8,000 people living independently or in a house supported with staff.